 Other Adult Renal Dosing Information

-eGFR < 30 ml/min: not recommended due to concern for the accumulation of sulfobutylether-β-cyclodextrin (SBECD), the excipient in remdesivir in renal impairment (this is the same issue with voriconazole IV).
+- eGFR < 30 ml/min: not recommended due to concern for the accumulation of sulfobutylether-β-cyclodextrin (SBECD), the excipient in remdesivir in renal impairment (this is the same issue with voriconazole IV).
 However, many experts (including the JH ABX Guide) recommend use due to the lack of finding substantial toxicity to date when used (voriconazole or remdesivir).

 USUAL PEDIATRIC DOSING